bartugenccan/twitter-clone/README.md

-# To Run The Projec
+# To Run The Project

 # 1.npm install